 5. Exports, Imports, and Trade.
 Trading, which included exports and imports, was critical to the Northern Neck economy, as well as the Virginia, and other colonies.
 The principle reason for England’s investments in the Virginia Colony was to grow England’s economy through trade.
 Trade was foremost on the minds of the earliest Northern Neck settlers, such as John Mottram, one of the first Northern Neck settlers in the 1640s, who started a trading post seeking trade with the Northern Neck Indians, especially trading for the fur that the Indians could provide, which was a valuable commodity to ship back to England.

-Reportedly, interactions with Scottish merchants could be problematic, with farmers viewing them as greedy and manipulative, lacking sufficient concerns for the farmers.
-However, rather than this view, another view might be that the Scots were representing a “correct” business perspective of “self-interest”, one that emphasizes efficiency and effectiveness, and that if both sides of a business transaction acted accordingly, the optimal benefit would result for both sides, and for the greater community.
+Reportedly, Northern Neck farmer interactions with Scottish merchants could be problematic, with farmers viewing the merchants as greedy and manipulative, lacking sufficient concerns for the farmers.
+However, rather than this view, another view might be that the Scots were representing a “correct” business perspective of “self-interest”, one that emphasizes efficient and effective business practices, and that if both sides of a business transaction acted accordingly, the optimal benefit would result for both sides, and for the greater community.
 Historians have noticed that the large tobacco growers of the Northern Neck, who shipped their tobacco directly to “their agents” in England, too often depended on “friendship and good feelings” of their agents and not sufficiently on “self-interest”, which frequently caused business problems with the English agents.
-I think it is possible that we see in this “self-interest” versus “friendship and good feelings” approach to business interactions an “evolving capitalism” taking place in the 1700s that has served the American business enterprise well in succeeding generations.
+It is possible that we see in this “self-interest” versus “friendship and good feelings” approach to business interactions an “evolving efficient and effective capitalism” beginning in the 1700s that has served the American business enterprise well in succeeding generations.

-Many of the Scots did not returned to Scotland, effectively representing a Scottish immigration to America. ((One of my great grandfathers, Richard W. Robertson (1831-1918), written about in the family history of my great grandparents, was a descendant of such a Scottish immigrant to central Virginia.))
+Many of the Scots did not return to Scotland, effectively representing a Scottish immigration to America. ((One of my great grandfathers, Richard W. Robertson (1831-1918), written about in another of my family histories, possibly was a descendant of such a Scottish immigrant to central Virginia.))

 Potowmack Company investors table